Kivlov84/vault-plugin-secrets-buddy/README.md

 ## Vault installation

-The HCP Vault plugin system is documented on the Hashicorp's [Vault documentation site](https://www.vaultproject.io/docs/internals/plugins.html).
+The HCP Vault plugin system is documented on the HashiCorp's [Vault documentation site](https://www.vaultproject.io/docs/internals/plugins.html).

 To install the vault, define the plugin directory using the `plugin_directory` configuration directive and place the `vault-plugin-secrets-buddy` executable in that directory.